 Pending transactions are recognized by your bank or credit card company but haven’t been officially processed.
-They usually clear within one business day, but may take longer to process, depending on the type of transaction.
-Below, we outline the details of how pending transactions work and how they can affect your account balance.
+They usually clear within one business day but may take longer to process, depending on the type of transaction.

 What Does “Pending” Mean?